 — Jelaluddin Rumi

 We might not be conscious about it, but we all have a natural, default style when it comes to management.
-This is shaped by our general personality, our experiences and things we’ve learnt along the way.
+This is shaped by our general personality, our experiences, and things we’ve learned along the way.
 As managers, we unconsciously rely on this style, and without guidance, we tend to use that style with every direct report.
 Even when it becomes conscious, we justify this with ‘this is who I am’ and sometimes even with core values and our self-image (see my earlier post Stories We Tell Ourselves).
-Also, in many cases this style is actually the way we prefer to be managed.
+Also, in many cases, this style is actually the way we prefer to be managed.

 While having strong core values is vital to being a successful leader, using a single management style just simply won’t work with all your direct reports over the years.
 Acting this way will harm some of your direct reports (and of course hinder your performance as an engineering manager, too).

 One-trick managers often talk about the one true way to do things.
-They get overprotective about their style as they face more and more challenge.
+They get overprotective about their style as they face more and more challenges.
 They often see the failure to be with the direct reports who don’t respond well to their style instead of adapting to theirs.

 This usually shows in hiring, too – engineering managers who are stuck with one single style of leadership often prefer to hire people who are like them instead of diversifying the team.